 Profile Soil Modifier/Turface®

-Profile Soil Modifier is a ceramic particle that does not decompose or break down over time.
+Profile Soil Modifier and MVP Turface products are ceramic particles that do not decompose or break down over time.
 The balanced structure and pore space it creates in any soil is permanent.
 Holding air, water and nutrients at the root zone, its particles act like sponges.
-Profile Soil Modifier holds its weight in water and then slowly releases moisture back into the plants over time; it reduces compaction and improves drainage.
-Pro Time recommends the addition of Profile Soil Modifier to compacted and heavy clay soils for deeper root growth and resistance to drought; in sandy soils, it absorbs water and captures fertilizer nutrients that otherwise would be lost.
-Profile Soil Modifier also works great in garden beds, potted plants and hanging baskets.
+Our soil modifier products hold their weight in water and then slowly release moisture back into the plants over time; they reduce compaction and improve drainage.
+Pro Time recommends the addition of Profile products to compacted and heavy clay soils for deeper root growth and resistance to drought; in sandy soils, it absorbs water and captures fertilizer nutrients that otherwise would be lost.
+Soil modifiers also works great in garden beds, potted plants and hanging baskets.

 Pro Time carries assorted fertilizers for all of your lawn needs, including 100% organic Nature Safe fertilizer.